LLNL/sundials/doc/arkode/guide/source/Introduction.rst

-interface, particularly the suite of "Set" routines for user-provided solver parameters and "Get" routines to access solver statistics, that are now prefixed with the name of time-stepping module (e.g., ``ARKStep`` or ``ERKStep``) instead of ``ARKode``.
+interface, particularly the suite of "Set" routines for user-provided solver parameters and "Get" routines to access solver statistics, that are now prefixed with the name of time-stepping module (e.g., ``ARKStep`` or ``ERKStep``) instead of ``ARKODE``.
 Aside from affecting the names of these routines, user-level changes have been kept to a minimum.
-However, we recommend that users consult both this documentation and the ARKode example programs for further details on the updated infrastructure.
+However, we recommend that users consult both this documentation and the ARKODE example programs for further details on the updated infrastructure.

-As part of the ARKode restructuring an :c:type:`ARKodeButcherTable` structure has been added for storing Butcher tables.
+As part of the ARKODE restructuring an :c:type:`ARKodeButcherTable` structure has been added for storing Butcher tables.
 Functions for creating new Butcher tables and checking their analytic order are provided along with other utility routines.
-For more details see :ref:`ARKodeButcherTable`.
+For more details see :numref:`ARKodeButcherTable`.

 Two changes were made in the initial step size algorithm: